dssg-pt/mpl-dssg/README.md

 ![dark_theme](assets/dssgpt_dark.png)
 - `template.mplstyle`: a generic theme template ready for customization (upon which the two styles above were based), included out of convenience.

 The theme expects the Raleway typeface, [available for download under an Open Font Licence on Google Fonts](https://fonts.google.com/specimen/Raleway).
-It will, however, gracefully fail and swith to the system's default non-serif font if Raleway is not present.
+It will, however, gracefully fail and switch to the system's default non-serif font if Raleway is not present.

 The file `visualize.py` includes the code to generate the visualizations above.
 Code is heavily adapted from Matplotlib's [Style sheets reference](https://matplotlib.org/stable/gallery/style_sheets/style_sheets_reference.html) snippet.